 When you start an Office program in Safe mode, you can’t save templates, toolbar/ribbon customizations are not allowed, recovered documents are not automatically recovered, all command line options are ignored except /a and /h, the autocorrect list is not loaded, and documents with restricted permission can’t be created or opened.

-How to run an Office program in Safe mode
+How to run Office Word, Excel, or PowerPoint program in Safe mode

 Running an Office program in safe mode is pretty easy.
 All you need to do is hold down the Ctrl key while clicking on an Office application in the Start menu/screen, and then click Yes button when you see the confirmation box to quickly start the Office application in safe mode.